* Trump hits back after UK's May criticism

 It repeatedly refused to be drawn into the content of the videos or whether Trump was aware of the source of the tweets.

 "It's about ensuring that individuals who come into the United States don't pose a public safety or terrorism threat," White House spokesman Raj Shah told reporters aboard Air Force One.
-(Additional reporting by Estelle Shirbon, Elizabeth Piper and William James; Editing by Richard Balmforth)
+(Reporting by Guy Faulconbridge and Estelle Shirbon; editing by Richard Balmforth)